dudeisbrendan03/RESTful-api/README.md

-*Currently pretty inefficient*
+Currently pretty inefficient*

 # Another RESTful API

 ## What is this
 A Node.JS based API that also functions as content delivery.
-It's main purpose is to provide authentication/ACL and also to deliver content like websites and most application/* data.
+It's main purpose is to provide authentication/ACL and also to deliver content like websites and application/* data

+This is going to be used for an application I'm currently making.

 ## Usage
 The application can be launched in multiple environment modes (this is still a WIP, going to introduce features into each environment like security features etc)